annie0sc/gdp-happy-health/Design Architecture/README.md

   we have decided to use java Script as back end language and frame work as express.js.
 - Who will create an initial project with A&A (Authentication and Authorization) to test drive this stack?
-- What formatters (e.g prettier (Links to an external site.)), what linters (e.g. ESLint (Links to an external site.) for JavaScript),
+- What formatters (e.g prettier (Links to an external site.)), what linters (e.g. ESLint (Links to an external site.) for JavaScript), we gonna use prettier in visual studio and JSLint for javaScript
 - what devops tools (e.g. Husky (Links to an external site.) for GitHub) do you want to use?
 - What datastores will you test?
 Who will try each possible option?
 You must have at least one industry standard implementation.
 (Java, C#, or Node on the back-end) - work with data team.